certainty/braces/README.md

 Once I have the language in a place where it's correct, I can look at more optmisations.
 I'm still learning rust and some things I simply didn't know when I started.

-- [ ] make use of COW when dealing with constants
+- [ ] make use of COW or even SUPERCOW for values
 - [ ] make sure that references are used correctly to minimise cloning